Train to Teach

 - 120 days teaching in schools plus additional days which focus on very specific teaching skills

-- You can either follow the Early Years (Ages 3-7) route or Later Years (Ages 5-11) route.
+- You can either follow the Early Years (Ages 3-7) route, Later Years (Ages 5-11) route, PE specialist (Ages 5-11) route or the SENDI (Ages 5-11) route.

 - We have a strong partnership with the university and with our schools.
 We organise placements for you in supportive environments with access to expert colleagues and mentors to support you in completing your initial teacher training and gaining qualified status through experiential learning.